SUSE-Enceladus/public-cloud-info-service/SUSE.rst

 4. update both the *version* and *revision* values in the *_service* file

-5. update *python-PintServer.spec* with the new version and release
+5. Copy the spec file *python-PintServer.spec* from the `package` directory to the checked out Build Service's python-PintServer package directory.

+6. Update the *python-PintServer.changes* file by executing *osc vc*

-6. submit the changes
+7. Build, test and submit the package